 If you follow my blog or YouTube channel, you know I have a thing for cave exploration.
 I tend to visit one on most of my trips.
 I find these multimillion-year-old caverns fascinating.
 Luray Caverns were discovered in August 1878 and turned into a tourist attraction over the years.
 Fun fact on the caves: it was believed the cool air from the caves had healing power, so a house-sized Sanitarium (akin to a hospital) with custom venting was built to capture this magical healing air, and in turn, created the first air-conditioned house.
 There are multiple signs throughout the property that state Luray Caverns as three times bigger than any other cave in the surrounding area, and after the walking tour, it is evident this place is a labyrinth of stalagmites, mirrored pools (that create an illusion of being 12 feet deep, when they are actually only 2 feet deep) and even human remains from 500 years ago.
 They also boast the largest instrument in the world; an organ crafted in the large cave ballroom, where actuators vibrate the stalagmites to produce musical notes, and the best part, you get to hear it as part of the guided tour!
 In all the caves that I have explored, hands down Luray Caverns is simply one of the most impressive that I have seen.
 The sheer amount of decorations, size of the cave itself, and the guide providing interesting facts along the way made this a great experience to enjoy.

 I can only imagine how exciting the opening of Dinosaur Land would have been 50 years ago.
 Colossal statues carefully handcrafted in so much detail giving the illusion that dinosaurs still exist and were just frozen in time.
 Though now some of the epic giants are showing their years, with a tad bit wear and tear, we can still look at this amusement attraction in awe as an iconic salute to history.
 This stop is a great way to stretch your legs on your road trip journey, especially with little ones in the car.
 The kid inside of me was super excited for this stop, and it did not disappoint.
+Watch my experience in the park at Mellie Telly.
 Enter the Mesozoic era and step into Virginia’s version of Jurassic Park.

 As much as I could stay a few more weeks here, we did not have the time.
 This leg of the trip was full of surprises, notable historic reminders, friendly people and oversized American portions of food.
 The weather was perfect, the view from the passenger window picturesque and the hospitality incredible.
 If we had more time, we would have visited the highly recommended Shenandoah Caverns, Grand Caverns, Skyline Caverns (are you not surprised by how many caves we wanted to fit in?!), and the Town of Front Royal.
 At Front Royal, they also have Shenandoah River State Park, which includes zip lining and water sports (for the adventurers out there), such as canoeing, kayaking, and tubing on the world-famous Shenandoah River!